Skip to Content

 Your best canine friend may not be as young as he used to be, but that doesn’t mean his life has to be any less fun or rewarding.
 Senior dogs can be just as joyous, playful, and loving as ever, but they need some life adjustments to stay healthy and safe.

-Just like their Pet Parents, aging puts senior dogs at higher risk for heart issues, cancers, and more.
-Early detection is key to the prevention and management of these conditions, so make more frequent vet visits a priority.
+Just like their Pet Parents, aging puts senior dogs at higher risk for heart issues, cancer, and more.
+Early detection is key to prevent or manage these conditions, so make biannual veterinarian visits a priority to ensure your dog is up to date on all his vaccinations.

 Those joints aren’t what they used to be!
 Make your home easier to navigate by adding small ramps or lifts to your senior dog’s favorite resting spots.
 Arrange furniture to eliminate obstacles or blind spots in their hangout spaces.
 You can add area rugs to rooms with hardwood or tile floors to make walking a little easier for your buddy, too.

 Staying active is important for a senior dog.
-Work with your vet or a pet physical therapist to determine exercise habits that can keep your pal moving and grooving.
+Work with your veterinarian to determine exercise habits that can keep your pal moving and grooving.

 As your dog’s physical activities decrease, look for ways to keep the brain of your wise old pooch stimulated.
 Trade out one of your tug matches with a puzzle or treat-search game.

-Call up the DJ (diet jockey) because it’s time for a new mix!
-In addition to switching to senior formula dog foods, your older dog may need extra supplements found in new treats or canine vitamins.
-Work with your vet to determine a personalized diet that keeps your dog spry and alert.
+In addition to switching to senior formula dog foods, your older dog may need extra supplements found in new treats, canine vitamins, or condition-focused diets.
+Work with your veterinarian to determine a personalized diet that keeps your dog spry and alert.

-Weak teeth and unhealthy gums can lead to heart and kidney issues in senior dogs, so regular brushing and dental treats are crucial to well-being.
-Bonus: Your bud’s kisses will be fresher than ever!
+Weak teeth and unhealthy gums may lead to heart and kidney issues in senior dogs, so regular brushing, dental treats, and veterinarian visits are crucial to well-being.
+Bonus: Your pal’s kisses will be fresher than ever!

 With all those (well-deserved) naps taking the place of fetch, increased inactivity could lead to matting and skin irritation.
 More consistent grooming will keep your dog’s silver-speckled coat shiny and soft.